konsloiz/datetime/README.md

 ## Performing a health check

-To manually perform a health check for the service, you can run the [health_check.py script](https://github.com/konsloiz/datetime/blob/main/health_check.py) passing as an argument the url that you want to check.
+To perform a health check for the service, you can run the [health_check.py script](https://github.com/konsloiz/datetime/blob/main/health_check.py) passing as an argument the url that you want to check.

 Example 1:
 ```